tleukulova/ENTer_project/README.md

-# ENTer - "Entering a new stage of life!"
+# ENTer - "Entering a new stage of life!" 🎓

 *ENTer is an intelligent mobile application designed for UNT preparation, leveraging AI and modern educational technologies.
 Our platform helps students prepare efficiently through personalized tasks, progress analytics, and video lessons.*

-***Key Features:***
+***Key Features 🚀***

-*-AI Tutor – A chatbot that explains complex topics and helps with error analysis.*
-*-Progress Analytics – Users can track weak areas and focus on improvement.*
+*-AI Tutor – A chatbot that explains complex topics and helps with error analysis. 🧠* *-Progress Analytics – Users can track weak areas and focus on improvement.📊*
-*-Gamification – Points, achievements, and leaderboards to boost motivation.*
+*-Gamification – Points, achievements, and leaderboards to boost motivation.📝*
-*-Video Lessons – High-quality lectures from teachers for better understanding.*
-*-University and Career Recommendations – Based on scores, the app suggests suitable universities and study programs.*
-*-Parent Dashboard – Allows parents to track their child’s progress and set study goals.*
+*-Video Lessons – High-quality lectures from teachers for better understanding.🤖* *-University and Career Recommendations – Based on scores, the app suggests suitable universities and study programs.🏛️* *-Parent Dashboard – Allows parents to track their child’s progress and set study goals.💬*

-***Website Overview***
+***Website Overview 🌟***

 *The ENTer website serves as a gateway to our platform, offering detailed information about the app and providing interactive features for students and parents.*

-***Structure of the Website***
+***Structure of the Website 🖥️***

 1. **Home Page**
    - Introduction to ENTer and its purpose.